osanchezh/employees-hr-ws-app/README.md

 Database used can be found here: https://launchpad.net/test-db/ Dump files containing inserts of records can be downloaded link above.

-The aplicatio generated should be the following:
+The aplication generated should be the following:

 ```
  1.employees-hr-ws-soa-app-0.0.0.1.ear